 Fully online courses are defined as courses in which all regularly scheduled classroom time is replaced by required activities completed at a distance and managed online through a course management system or equivalent technology.

 - Online courses require no fixed-schedule visits to the BC campus or other pre-determined location.

 - All activities can be completed geographically remote from the BC campus, but the student is responsible for arranging a location suitable to the course requirements.

 - Visits to particular sites, for instance for tests, internships, service learning, interviews, field research, or other curricular activity may be required, but the location and scheduling of these activities is flexible.

 Who we can serve

-Enrollment in the BAS program is not limited to students who live geographically close to the BC Campus.
+Enrollment in the RAIS program is not limited to students who live geographically close to the BC Campus.
 Depending on the state, most students who live outside of Washington state may be able to attend as well.